 Ian Bogost writes that Cryptocurrency Might be a Path to Authoritarianism.
-You should read the full article for full effect, but he says that “Extreme libertarians built blockchain to decentralize government and corporate power,” and blockchain could consolidate the control of governments instead.
+You should read the full article for full effect, but he says that “Extreme libertarians built blockchain to decentralize government and corporate power,” but he warns that blockchain could do the reverse and consolidate government control over our lives instead.

 Bitcoin is hard to grasp because it’s almost like a technology from an alien civilization. …Making sense of it first requires deciphering the [alien] political assumptions that inspire it.